bricboi/quiz-game/README.md

 ### Credits:

-* Code written in the python "run" file and screenshots were made by me
+* Code written in the python "run" file and all screenshots were made by me
 * All other files were provided by Code Institute

 ----------